 Making sure you’re covered when it comes to your medication while on holiday can be a bit tricky – not only do you have to take extra measures through check-in, but you need to keep your medication accessible to yourself, and anyone you may be travelling with in the event of an emergency.

-We recommend the following tips to stay smart:
+We also recommend the following tips to stay med-smart:

 - Store duplicate medication in more than one place.
-Keep medication on hand during your flight in your hand luggage, but keep some in your hold luggage, just in case the unthinkable happens.
+Keep medication on-hand during your flight in your hand luggage, but keep some in your hold luggage, in case of any scenario.

 - Take copies of your NHS prescriptions.
 Carrying prescription drugs between countries can present difficulties.
 You should keep a copy of your prescription with your medication to clarify you are carrying the medication for valid health reasons.